 OUTDOOR EDUCATION DAY

-Every other year (alternating with the Family Camping Weekend) all student in PACE (grades 1-5) spend the entire school day at Carkeek Park.
+Every other year all students in PACE (grades 1-5) spend the entire school day at a local park in Seattle.
 Parent volunteers and other outdoor and nature experts lead the students in hands-on educational activities.

-Students explore the water, the beach, and the forest as they participate in activities such sea life identification, crabbing, orienteering, cooking over a fire, bird house construction, and knot tying.
+Students explore the water, the beach, and the forest as they participate in activities such as sea life identification, crabbing, orienteering, cooking over a fire, birdhouse construction, knot tying, and more.
 At the end of the school day, families join for a picnic dinner as they enjoy an evening of entertainment.
 Past evening events have included musicians, magicians, and science-themed shows.

 More information at Outdoor Education Day.